Introduction of Sequential Circuits

-A Sequential circuit combinational logic circuit that consists of inputs variable (X), logic gates (Computational circuit), and output variable (Z).
+Sequential circuit is a combinational logic circuit that consists of inputs variable (X), logic gates (Computational circuit), and output variable (Z).

-Combinational circuit produces an output based on input variable only, but Sequential circuit produces an output based on current input and previous input variables.
-That means sequential circuits include memory elements which are capable of storing binary information.
+A combinational circuit produces an output based on input variables only, but a sequential circuit produces an output based on current input and previous output variables.
+That means sequential circuits include memory elements that are capable of storing binary information.
 That binary information defines the state of the sequential circuit at that time.
 A latch capable of storing one bit of information.

-As shown in figure there are two types of input to the combinational logic :
+As shown in the figure, there are two types of input to the combinational logic :

-- External inputs which not controlled by the circuit.
+- External inputs which are not controlled by the circuit.

-- Internal inputs which are a function of a previous output states.
+- Internal inputs, which are a function of a previous output state.

-- Asynchronous sequential circuit – These circuit do not use a clock signal but uses the pulses of the inputs.
+Type 1: Asynchronous sequential circuit: These circuits do not use a clock signal but uses the pulses of the inputs.
 These circuits are faster than synchronous sequential circuits because there is clock pulse and change their state immediately when there is a change in the input signal.
 We use asynchronous sequential circuits when speed of operation is important and independent of internal clock pulse.

 But these circuits are more difficult to design and their output is uncertain.

-- Synchronous sequential circuit – These circuit uses clock signal and level inputs (or pulsed) (with restrictions on pulse width and circuit propagation).
+Type2: Synchronous sequential circuit: These circuits uses clock signal and level inputs (or pulsed) (with restrictions on pulse width and circuit propagation).
 The output pulse is the same duration as the clock pulse for the clocked sequential circuits.
 Since they wait for the next clock pulse to arrive to perform the next operation, so these circuits are bit slower compared to asynchronous.
 Level output changes state at the start of an input pulse and remains in that until the next input or clock pulse.